DeadWisdom/flask-static-tutorial/README.md

 This technique allows you to generate a static website in much the same way you'd make a classic Flask app.
 And this example parallels examples shown by generators like 11ty, Gatsby, and Jekyll, but in my opinion is better because it allows us to use Python, Flask and all the great tools that come with.

+Some benefits of using Flask instead of other static site generators:

+- During development, we just get to use a Flask server, there's no compile step.
+- No scaling problems when you get to lots of pages.
+- We can use the same tools and mindset we use to build standard servers and API servers.
+- No new domain-specific languages to do things like for-loops, and shoe-horn database querying into Markdown.
+- We can still integrate with any database Flask can, any remote api, and generally do anything Python can do, which is a lot.

 Now, we could easily use Django, FastAPI, Starlette, or any other framework for this, but Flask has two extensions that make the process really easy: Frozen-Flask and Flask-FlatPages.

 We're going to break our endeavour into these goals: